 9) A Member who desires to make a motion shall first obtain recognition by the Chair.
 The Member shall then open by stating his or her motion, and may not speak to the merits of the motion at that time, but shall confine any remarks to those necessary to explain the motion.
 If the motion is in order and is seconded, the Chair shall state it to the Committee.
 If the motion is debated the Member who made the motion shall be recognized to open debate on the motion.

-10) A second is not required when the Chair makes a motion that begins with "without objection."
-If any member objects the motion is automatically withdrawn.
+10) If no member of the committee objects, a second is not required when the Chair makes a motion that begins with "without objection."

 11) Prior to the announcement of the vote, upon request of the author or any member of the Committee, the Chair may place the measure on call.
 Absent extraordinary circumstances, a vote on a measure that is on call shall not be permitted while testimony is being taken on a subsequent measure.
 The Chair shall announce the time or times when the call is to be lifted and the roll opened.
 After a call is lifted, at the conclusion of the roll call, the committee secretary shall announce the vote total unless a member of the Committee or the author of the measure requests that the call be replaced.
 A motion to adjourn the Committee is not in order while any measure is still on call.
 If a motion to adjourn is made, it shall not be in order until all calls are lifted and measures dispensed with and votes announced.